 New York based Australian composer/lyricist and performer Matthew Lee Robinson has won the UTAS Stephen Schwartz Songwriting Award, the Pratt Prize for Music Theatre, the $100,000 Australia Council Music Fellowship and been nominated for a Helpmann Award for Best New Australian Work.
 He is a Churchill Fellow and has been a writer in residence at the Goodspeed Johnny Mercer Writers Colony.

 His original musical ATLANTIS received its first production in Spring 2019 at Virginia Repertory Theatre, led by Tony-nominated director Kristin Hanggi.
-Robinson's stage adaptation of The Magic School Bus is currently touring the U.S. produced by TheaterWorksUSA, with direction & choreography by Connor Gallagher (Elf The Musical, Beetlejuice The Musical) and a book by Marshall Pailet (Off Broadway's Triassic Parq and Baghdaddy).
-His next original musical in development, Happy People, was most recently workshopped by Village Theatre, Washington.
+Robinson's stage adaptation of The Magic School Bus is currently touring the U.S. produced by TheaterWorksUSA, with direction & choreography by Connor Gallagher (Elf The Musical, Beetlejuice The Musical).
+His next original musical, Black Box, is currently being developed in conjunction with Broadway Dreams Foundation.
 Robinson's music has been heard in concert at Carnegie Hall, Broadway’s Future Songbook Series, Goodspeed Musicals, iTheatrics Junior Theater Festival (Atlanta), Junior Thespian Festival (Dallas Keynote Speaker), Ars Nova NYC Uncharted series, Seattle’s New Voices series and at the Sydney Opera House with the Sydney Symphony Orchestra.

 Robinson's writing credits also include songs for the Emmy-nominated television series Dance Academy, the five time Helpmann-nominated musical Metro Street (State Theatre Company of South Australia and Daegu International Musical Festival), the musical revue Sing On Through Tomorrow (Glug Award, Original Cast Recording available through iTunes), the Shirley Bassey biographical cabaret Where Do I Begin?
 The Voice of Shirley Bassey and the Australian national tours of three music showcases featuring Helpmann Award-winning actress Lucy Durack.
 In the corporate sphere, Matthew has penned songs for the events of Coca-Cola, Nintendo, Bosch, PriceWaterhouseCoopers, Nokia Siemens Networks and the Australian Open Tennis Championships.